DIR Return Create A Forum - Home

 statement.

-agreement would scupper the entire deal.
+reach an agreement would scupper the entire deal.

-Commission President Ursula von der Leyen told the European
+European Commission President Ursula von der Leyen told the

-upbeat, saying there was now a “narrow path” to a deal.
+largely upbeat, saying there was now a “narrow path” to a deal.

-In another sign that an accord may be within sight, Johnson
+> In another sign that an accord may be within sight, Johnson

 softened his pessimistic rhetoric about the chances of a deal.